pravingurav/cn1-regex/README.md

 ## Current Status

-I whipped this up pretty quickly as a demo.
-I have only tested so far in the simulator, but it looks like it should probably be compatible with all platforms.
+I whipped this up pretty quickly.
+So far I have only tested it in the simulator and on the iPhone (using a build server debug build).
+I don't see any reason why it shouldn't work on all platforms, though.
+If you have problems on any platform just let me know.

 ## Installation